ganpirla/azure-quick-ref-notes/azure-topics-quick-book.md

 	✓	Azure Storage Account

-	⁃	Access Keys  -  Gives access at Storage accunt level, which means all the blobs, file shares will be accessible ⁃	shared Access Signatures
+	⁃	Access Keys  -  Gives access at Storage accunt level, which means all the containers and its blobs, file shares will be accessible
+	⁃	shared Access Signatures
 	⁃	Access Policies
 	⁃	Active Directory